syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ## Accept tab

-Provides support to insert the `TAB` character in EditControl instead of moving the focus to the next control in the tab order while pressing TAB key.
-This functionalities can be enabled only when `UseTabs` property is `true`.
+Provides support to insert the `TAB` character in EditControl instead of moving the focus to the next control in the tab order while pressing <kbd>TAB</kbd> key.
+This functionalities can be enabled only when [UseTabs](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~UseTabs.html) property is `true`.

 <table>
 <tr>